Leadership with wisdom & clarity of thought

 Most business leaders navigate the world with a ruler — with binary thinking and mechanical models, restlessly searching for straightforward answers and familiar patterns.
 They see it as a Mondrian painting ∆; abstract, unmistakable, linearly structured.
 It is how we have designed our work and organisations, our thinking, and even our entire ‘being’: in neat boxes and along straight lines.

-But in reality, our world is much more like a Pollock ∆; entangled, ambiguous, fluid.
-To flourish in this labyrinth of intersecting crossroads, boxes, lines, and rulers are of little use.
+But the world doesn’t share our desires for efficiency and neatness.
+In reality, it is much more like one of Jackson Pollock’s drip paintings ∆; entangled, ambiguous, fluid.
+To flourish in this labyrinth of intersecting crossroads, rulers are of little use.
 What you need are new ways of seeing and understanding and a renewed ethical framework that gives direction to your actions and how you relate to the world.

-I help senior executives and leadership teams transform their ‘inner Mondrian’ so they can see anew and master change and self-renewal — with wisdom & clarity of thought.
+I help senior executives and leadership teams transform their ‘inner Mondrian’ so they can see anew and master change and self-renewal, with wisdom and clarity of thought.

 I do this through: